 The main component of any study material package is the course textbook.
 This is where all the stuff you’re actually learning and will apply in the exam and beyond can be located.

 Needless to say, most of your attention should go into understanding its contents.

 These mock assessments are created to resemble the final exam you’ll be taking once it’s time to get down to it.

 They are either shorter than the actual exam or are full-length exam-style papers.

 Most of the questions in these tests are from past exams or modified versions of potential current exam questions.

 These quizzes expose you to the conditions you can expect when writing the actual test, and allow you to sharpen your skills and build the mental toughness required to succeed.

 Try scoring well above the passing grade consistently, say 85% at least on each attempt to guarantee success when it comes down to it.You can get the free ACE practice test or ACE study questions from Trainer Academy to up your game if you choose the ACE CPT.
 We also have a NASM practice test or a free NASM study guide if you pick NASM instead.

-Workbooks or study guides are summarized booklets based around the key concepts found in the main textbook.
+Workbooks or study guides are summarized booklets based on the key concepts found in the main textbook.

 These books are meant to help you hone in on the most significant aspects of the course material and ensure that you have grasped what you need to grasp from the textbook.

 Study guides often assess your competence by using fill-in-the-blank type assessments and often can be seen as gratifying the stud and exam prep process for more engaging retention of information.

 Workshops, Clinics, and Virtual Lectures

 Many certifications offer more interactive study options that will have you engage in activities such as workshops and even live training.